Angmar2722/Angmar2722.github.io/CTFwriteups/bcactf2021.md

 ![BCACTF 2021 Writeup](/assets/img/ctfImages/bcactf2021/img1.png)

 I competed in <a href="https://ctftime.org/event/1265" target="_blank">Bergen County Academies' 2021 BCACTF 2.0</a> CTF event on my own (first time playing solo in a CTF).
 I ranked 117th out of 953 teams (841 scoring) and I managed to solve 27 challenges.
+This was the first time that I managed to solve atleast one challenge from every category in a CTF.
 Date and time : Fri, 11 June 2021, 08:00 SGT — Mon, 14 June 2021, 08:00 SGT.

 I was pleased with my performance for the web challenges as since my first two CTFs (Whitehacks 2021 and CTF SG 2021), I have never solved a web challenge.